MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

 Supported distributions: Ubuntu 22.04 (and higher)

-This is because the script uses the `nala` package which is missing in older distributions.
+This is because the script uses the `nala` package which is missing in older versions.
 You do not need to install `nala`.
 The script will install the package.

 My personal post-install script for Debian/Ubuntu based distros